-NB: A thesis and a feasibility study are both research-based papers which will be presented for oral examination.
+NB: A thesis and a feasibility study are both research-based papers which will be presented for oral and written examination.
 The only difference is their focus.
-A feasibility study is a critical evaluation of the viability of a proposed business.
-The four functional areas of management (marketing, production and operation, organization and management, and finance) are assessed.
+A feasibility study is a comprehensive, detailed information regarding a proposed business structure, products, services, and/or the market.
+They also examine the logistics of how one will deliver a product or service and the resources needed to make such a proposed business run efficiently or business structure, products, services, and/or the market will be effectively designed.